NanoComp/meep/doc/docs/FAQ.md

 The field from a point source is singular &mdash; it blows up as you approach the source.
 At any finite resolution, this singularity is truncated to a finite value by the discretization but the peak field at the source location increases as you increase the resolution.

-### What normalization convention does meep use for the fields of eigenmode sources?
+### What normalization convention does MEEP use for the fields of eigenmode sources?

 An [eigenmode source](Python_User_Interface.md#eigenmodesource)
 is a localized distribution of electric and magnetic currents